 Talon is similar to Fenix but its primary highlight is its discovery tab.
 The section enables you to browse tweets based on a vast number of filters, such as local and nearby, and categories like food and music.

 In addition, the app has all the standard features available on third-party Twitter clients, including themes and a highly customizable interface.
 There’s even a native YouTube player so you don’t have to leave the app to watch embedded videos.
+Speaking of which, you should also know how to save videos from Twitter.

 Download: Talon ($2.99)